Hero (1985 film)

-Hero is a 1985 Pakistani action film starring Waheed Murad, Babra Sharif, Mumtaz, Aslam Pervaiz, Saqi, Adil Murad (as child star & guest star) and Nadeem (as guest star).
-It was produced by Waheed himself and directed by his close friend Iqbal Yousuf.
-Waheed Murad died leaving this film incomplete.
-It was later completed by Iqbal Yousuf using 'cheat shot' techniques and released after two years of Waheed's death on 11 January 1985 countrywide.
+Hero is a 1985 Pakistani action film starring Waheed Murad, Babra Sharif, Mumtaz, Aslam Pervaiz, Saqi, with Nadeem and Murad'son Adil Murad in guest appearances.
+It was produced by Murad and directed by Iqbal Yousuf.
+Murad died leaving this film incomplete in 1983, and was later completed by Yousuf, and released after two years of Murad's death on 11 January 1985 countrywide.

-In those days, Waheed Murad was in trouble and was being cast in either supporting roles or being offered by 'B-class' film directors.
-So he decided to produce his own film and chose his best friend Iqbal Yousuf as film director.
-The script and story was written by Waheed himself.
-Waheed's expectations were high for this film, as he once said in an interview in Anwar Maqsood's programme 'Silver Jubilee':
+During that time, Murad was facing challenges and was being offered supporting roles or projects from B-class film directors.
+So, he decided to produce his own film and chose his close friend Iqbal Yousuf as the director.
+Murad wrote the script and story himself, and he had high expectations for the film, as he shared his enthusiasm in an interview on Anwar Maqsood's program Silver Jubilee.

 Synopsis

 Hero is a romantic and action movie.
 Waheed Murad played double role in this film.
 It is based on a story of two different persons but with similar faces, one is very innocent and the other is a gangster.